-What we talk less about is how project managers and project management offices (PMOs) need the flexibility to oversee simultaneous projects—and what the challenges of that might include.
+We talk less about how project managers and project management offices (PMOs) need the flexibility to oversee simultaneous projects—and the challenges that might include.

-Running multiple projects has many benefits—including, co-ordinating strategies, balancing resources, effective configuration, and risk management.
-But the more you take on the more difficult it can seem to effectively manage each one successfully.
-Fortunately, the level of technology and specifically resource management tools available can help your PMO get the job done optimally.
+Running multiple projects has many benefits—including, coordinating strategies, balancing resources, effective configuration, and risk management.
+But the more you take on, the more difficult it can seem to effectively manage each one successfully.
+Fortunately, the level of technology and resource management tools available can help your PMO get the job done optimally.

 Flexibility in project management allows managers to more consistently organize workloads and resources.
 They can evenly spread out the peaks and troughs in demand and stagger the start dates of different projects.
-This makes their cashflow and schedule more consistent and their lives less stressful.
+This makes their cash flow and schedules more consistent and their lives less stressful.

-Unfortunately, managing simultaneous projects can come with profound challenges as well – for both individual managers and PMOs.
+Unfortunately, managing simultaneous projects can come with profound challenges – for both individual managers and PMOs.